noon92/femtofox/Getting_started.md

 ### Operating System

- 1. Download the latest image of Foxbuntu from the releases [link] and extract from the 7z file with [7z program].
+ 1. Download the latest image of Foxbuntu from the releases [https://github.com/femtofox/Femtofox/releases/] and extract from the 7z file with [7z program](https://www.7-zip.org/) or suitable alternative.
  2. Use an image flashing tool such as [Balena Etcher] to flash the image to a suitable SD card (see [supported hardware]).
  Note that the image will not appear bootable to Etcher, but will be functional in use.
  3. Insert the SD card into the reader of the Femtofox